The warm flavors of Middle Eastern spices are well worth learning about, and including in your cooking.

 It has a flavor of pine and cedar, and is sun dried to produce small hard bits of resin that are then ground up.

-USED IN: Breads and desserts.
+USED IN: Bread and desserts.

 Mint